jnovos/middleman-lunrjs/README.md

 # Middleman::Lunrjs

-TODO: Write a gem description
+This is a plugin the lunr-js for middleman

 ## Installation